theRealAph/ScopeLocals/README.md

     }
 ```

-Which prints "1 2 1 ".
+Which prints "121 ".

-Among other things, this means that binding an extent local variable
+This means that binding an extent local variable is naturally
-is naturally re-entrant, as well as being safe to use in miltiple
+re-entrant, as well as being safe to use in multiple threads.
+There is
-threads.
-There is no need for code that binds an extent local variable
+no need for code that binds an extent local variable to be concerned
-to be concerned about overwriting an existing value: that cannot
+about overwriting an existing value because that cannot happen.
+A
-happen.
-A binding cannot "leak" out of the extent where it is
+binding cannot "leak" out of the extent where it is bound.
+All that
-bound.
-All that does happen is that a new value becomes accessible in
+does happen is that a new value becomes accessible in the inner extent
-the inner extent of the most recent binding.
+of the most recent binding.

 As a more realistic example of re-binding, consider the
 `ServerFramework` example from before.
 The user code may call into the